telerik/document-processing-docs/knowledge-base/remove-hyperlinks-radflowdocument.md

 The hyperlinks are stored with the help of [FieldCharacter]({%slug radwordsprocessing-model-fieldcharacter%}) in RadFlowDocument.
 More information about the internal structure of the hyperlink fields is available in the following article: [Hyperlink Field]({%slug radwordsprocessing-concepts-hyperlink-field%}).

-To remove hyperlinks from text in an HTML document using RadFlowDocument, follow these steps:
+To remove hyperlinks from the text in a document using RadFlowDocument, follow these steps:

-1. Load the HTML document into RadFlowDocument using the [HtmlFormatProvider]({%slug radwordsprocessing-formats-and-conversion-html-htmlformatprovider%}).
+1. Load the HTML document into RadFlowDocument using the [appropriate FormatProvider]({%slug radwordsprocessing-formats-and-conversion%}).
 2. Enumerate the [FieldCharacters]({%slug radwordsprocessing-model-fieldcharacter%}) elements in the document and delete the content of the hyperlink fields.
-The **DeleteContent** method removes the hyperlink field elements and leave only the text run that store the text itself.
+The **DeleteContent** method removes the hyperlink field elements and leaves only the text run that stores the text itself.
 3. Enumerate the **Run** elements in the document with the custom *Hyperlink* style and change their style to *Normal*.

 ```csharp